Sydney Opera House is the most recognizable Sydney landmark and a popular tourist attraction.

 Sydney Opera House is located North of the Sydney city center, in the central harbor hub of Sydney’s Central Business District (CBD).

 Walk to the Opera House

-If the weather is good, use Google Map to find out how close you are to the Sydney Opera House, we suggest you walk it.
+If the weather is good, use Google Map to find out how close you are to the Sydney Opera House, and walk the distance.

 If you are in The Rocks, the neighborhood around Sydney Harbour Bridge, you can walk to the Circular Quay even as you explore the city.

 If you are further away, the city center, for instance, head North along Macquarie Street and keep walking till you reach Circular Quay.

 Take the train

 Public transport in Sydney well managed, and there are plenty of trains which can lead you to the Sydney Opera House.

 However, the trains only go till the Circular Quay station, after which you must walk to the Opera House.

 Circular Quay station services Aqua, Orange and Green lines.